Cheryl Crane

-Cheryl Christina Crane (born July 25, 1943) is an American retired real estate broker, author and former model.
-She is the only child of actress Lana Turner.
+Cheryl Christina Crane (born July 25, 1943) is an American former model, retired real estate broker, author, and the only child of actress Lana Turner.
 Her father was Turner's second husband, actor-turned-restaurateur Steve Crane.
 She was the subject of significant media attention in 1958 when, at fourteen years old, she stabbed to death her mother's lover, Johnny Stompanato, during a domestic struggle; she was not charged, and his death was deemed a justifiable homicide.

 In the years following Stompanato's death, Crane's rebellious behavior was well-documented in the press.
-Upon graduating from high school, she briefly worked as a model before entering the restaurant business, working at the Luau, a Polynesian restaurant owned by her father.
+Upon graduating from high school she briefly worked as a model before entering the restaurant business, working at the Luau, a Polynesian restaurant owned by her father.
 She would later study restaurant management and hospitality at Cornell University, hoping to become a restaurateur.

 In the 1980s, Crane shifted her career focus to real estate, becoming a broker in Hawaii and Palm Springs, California.
 In 1988, she authored a memoir titled Detour: A Hollywood Story, and in 2011 published her first fiction work, The Bad Always Die Twice.

 Biography

 Early life

-Crane was born July 25, 1943 at Hollywood Hospital in Los Angeles to actress Lana Turner and actor Steve Crane.
+Cheryl Crane was born July 25, 1943, at Hollywood Hospital in Los Angeles to actress Lana Turner and actor Steve Crane.
 At the time of her birth, Crane suffered near-fatal erythroblastosis fetalis due to her mother's Rh-negative blood.
 Her parents divorced in August 1944.
 She was raised primarily in Bel Air, Los Angeles, and described her early life as: "famous at birth and pampered silly."
-She attended St. Paul the Apostle School, a Catholic primary and secondary school in Los Angeles, and later, Emerson Junior High School.
+She attended St. Paul the Apostle School, a Catholic primary and secondary school in Los Angeles, and later Emerson Junior High School.
 In 1957, she began attending the Happy Valley School in Ojai, California.